 Fittings: Brighton and Hove, – St Patrick, wall paintings; Etchingham (Clayton only), pulpit; Eastbourne, – St Saviour, painted and mosaic decoration; Telscombe, wall paintings

-Glass: Amberley; Ardingly; Battle (MCFB); Bexhill, – St Mark, Little Common; – St Peter; Birdham (MCFB); Bishopstone; Boxgrove; Brightling; Brighton and Hove, Hove, – All Saints (JCB, ROB and MCFB); – All Souls (formerly); – St Anne (ROB – formerly); – Annunciation (Clayton only); – St Barnabas; – Christ Church (formerly); – St Mark; – St Michael; – St Leonard, Aldrington; – St Patrick; – St Paul (Bell only); Burwash (Formerly – Clayton only); Clapham; Copthorne; Cowfold; Cuckfield; Ditchling (formerly); Eartham; East Grinstead, – St Mary; – St Swithun; East Hoathly; Eastbourne, – All Saints; – Christ Church; – St Mary (ROB and other); – St Saviour; Etchingham (designed by Clayton and made by Lavers); Fernhurst; Fittleworth (MCFB); Flimwell; Forest Row (AB); Graffham; Hammerwood; Harting; Hastings, – St Leonard; – Holy Trinity; – St Leonard, Hollington; – St Mary Magdalene; – St Matthew, Silverhill; – St Peter, Bohemia Road; Haywards Heath, – St Richard (MCFB); Highbrook; Horsham. – St Mary; – Holy Trinity; Isfield; Itchingfield; Keymer (ROB); Kingston by Lewes (MCFB alone); Lewes, – All Saints; Linchmere (MCFB); Little Horsted; Milland; Newtimber; Northchapel; North Mundham; Northiam (MCFB); Nutley; Petworth; Pevensey; Roffey (MCFB); Rogate; Rottingdean; Sedlescombe (ROB) (probably); Selsey, – St Wilfrid (MCFB); Southwater; Staplefield; Storrington; Stoughton; Sullington; Sutton; Telscombe; Ticehurst; West Grinstead; West Hoathly; Westbourne; Westhampnett; Westmeston; Wiston; Withyham, – St John; Worth; Worthing, – St Andrew; West Tarring; – St Mary, Broadwater, – St Matthew
+Glass: Amberley; Ardingly; Battle (MCFB); Bexhill, – St Mark, Little Common; – St Peter; Birdham (MCFB); Bishopstone; Boxgrove; Brightling; Brighton and Hove, Hove, – All Saints (JCB, ROB and MCFB); – All Souls (formerly); – St Anne (ROB – formerly); – Annunciation (Clayton only); – St Barnabas; – Christ Church (formerly); – St Mark; – St Michael; – St Leonard, Aldrington; – St Patrick; – St Paul (Bell only); Burwash (Formerly – Clayton only); Clapham; Copthorne; Cowfold; Cuckfield; Ditchling (formerly); Eartham; East Grinstead, – St Mary; – St Swithun; East Hoathly; Eastbourne, – All Saints; – Christ Church; – St Mary (ROB and other); – St Saviour; Edburton (Bell only); Etchingham (designed by Clayton and made by Lavers); Fernhurst; Fittleworth (MCFB); Flimwell; Forest Row (AB); Graffham; Hammerwood; Harting; Hastings, – St Leonard; – Holy Trinity; – St Leonard, Hollington; – St Mary Magdalene; – St Matthew, Silverhill; – St Peter, Bohemia Road; Haywards Heath, – St Richard (MCFB); Highbrook; Horsham. – St Mary; – Holy Trinity; Isfield; Itchingfield; Keymer (ROB); Kingston by Lewes (MCFB alone); Lewes, – All Saints; Linchmere (MCFB); Little Horsted; Milland; Newtimber; Northchapel; North Mundham; Northiam (MCFB); Nutley; Petworth; Pevensey; Roffey (MCFB); Rogate; Rottingdean; Sedlescombe (ROB) (probably); Selsey, – St Wilfrid (MCFB); Southwater; Staplefield; Storrington; Stoughton; Sullington; Sutton; Telscombe; Ticehurst; West Grinstead; West Hoathly; Westbourne; Westhampnett; Westmeston; Wiston; Withyham, – St John; Worth; Worthing, – St Andrew; West Tarring; – St Mary, Broadwater, – St Matthew

 Clayton and Black Clayton, Black and Scorer Clayton, Black and Daviel Morgan, Clayton and Black

 Charles Edward Clayton (1853-1923) and Ernest Black (1855-1917) were pupils of Thomas Simpson (1825-1908), a Brighton architect and himself a pupil of J Butler, who designed several nonconformist chapels.
 The first mention of either as an architect is in 1876, when Clayton was a partner in the Brighton practice of Holford and Clayton (B 34 p748).
 In 1882 (KD) this had become Holford, Clayton and Black, but by 1883 the third partner,George Holford (b1851), another pupil of Simpson, had gone.
 In 1904 there was a further partner named Morgan of whom nothing is known.
 The firm, known for its houses and major projects in Brighton such as the Aquarium, was the largest and most prosperous in the town from the late C19 and the projects on which they worked included almost every type of building in a wide range of styles.
 There is at least one example of their work outside Sussex, some almshouses of 1907 at Helpston near Peterborough.
-Clayton, a Brighton man, lived and died at Edburton and was mainly responsible for the church projects.
+Clayton, a Brighton man, lived latterly and died at Edburton and was mainly responsible for the church projects.
 Black was the son of a town clerk and coroner of Brighton.
-After the death of the founders, the firm retained the name of Clayton, Black and Partners and Kenneth Eastty Black (1897-1978), Black’s son, subsequently became a partner.
+After the death of the founders, the firm retained the name of Clayton, Black and Partners and Kenneth Easty Black (1897-1978), Black’s son, subsequently became a partner.
 The practice designed several landmark buildings in the city, including the Duke of York’s cinema at Preston Circus and the preposterously Tudor King and Queen pub of c1931.
-The name of the practice underwent a number of changes, zone of them poorly documented as in the case of Clayton, Black and Scorer, which is encountered in c1920 when the practice designed a new First Christian Science church.
+The name of the practice underwent a number of changes, some poorly documented as in the case of Clayton, Black and Scorer, which is encountered in c1920 when the practice designed a new First Christian Science church.
 A more familiar name emerged when John Rene Francis Daviel (1913-83), a relative of one of the founders, became a partner in the early 1950s and the practice became known as Clayton, Black and Daviel (CBD), though there were other architects in the firm including M G Alford (MGA) who joined in the 1960s.
 The firm was still active in 1974 (KD/Brighton) and Alford was still living in the town in 1984 and still calling himself an architect.